Ethics of uncertain sentience: Decision principles and frameworks

 In the 2015 essay "Reconsider the Lobster", Jeff Sebo quotes Wallace's discussion of the difficulty of establishing whether an animal can experience pain.
-Sebo calls the question of how to treat individuals of uncertain sentience, the "sentience problem" and argues that this problem which "Wallace raises deserves much more philosophical attention than it currently receives."
-Sebo asserts that there are two motivating assumptions behind the problem: "sentientism about moral status"—the idea that if an individual is sentient, then they deserve moral consideration—and "uncertainty about other minds", which refers to scientific and philosophical uncertainty about which individuals are sentient.
+Sebo calls the question of how to treat individuals of uncertain sentience the "sentience problem" and argues that this problem, which "Wallace raises deserves much more philosophical attention than it currently receives".
+Sebo identifies two assumptions behind the problem: "sentientism about moral status", the view that sentient individuals deserve moral consideration, and "uncertainty about other minds", the scientific and philosophical uncertainty about which individuals are sentient.

-In response to the problem, Sebo lays out three different potential approaches: the incautionary principle, which postulates that in cases of uncertainty about sentience it is morally permissible to treat individuals as if they are not sentient; the precautionary principle, which suggests that in such cases we have a moral obligation to treat them as if they are sentient; and the expected value principle, which asserts that we are "morally required to multiply our credence that they are by the amount of moral value they would have if they were, and to treat the product of this equation as the amount of moral value that they actually have".
-Sebo advocates for the latter position.
+Sebo discusses three approaches.
+The incautionary principle holds that in cases of uncertainty about sentience it is morally permissible to treat individuals as if they are not sentient.
+The precautionary principle holds that in such cases there is a moral obligation to treat them as if they are sentient.
+The expected value principle holds that people are "morally required to multiply our credence that they are by the amount of moral value they would have if they were, and to treat the product of this equation as the amount of moral value that they actually have".
+Sebo advocates the expected-value approach.

-Jonathan Birch proposes a practical framework grounded in the precautionary principle for assessing animal sentience and argues that it is consistent with established practice in animal welfare science.
+Philosopher Jonathan Birch proposes a practical framework grounded in the precautionary principle for assessing animal sentience and argues that it is consistent with established practice in animal welfare science.

-Simon Knutsson and Christian Munthe argue that from the perspective of virtue ethics, that when it comes to animals of uncertain sentience, such as "fish, invertebrates such as crustaceans, snails and insects", that it is a "requirement of a morally decent (or virtuous) person that she at least pays attention to and is cautious regarding the possibly morally relevant aspects of such animals".
+Simon Knutsson and Christian Munthe argue from the perspective of virtue ethics that, in relation to animals of uncertain sentience such as "fish, invertebrates such as crustaceans, snails and insects", it is a "requirement of a morally decent (or virtuous) person that she at least pays attention to and is cautious regarding the possibly morally relevant aspects of such animals".

 Environmental ethics

-Kai Chan advocates for an environmental ethic, which is a form of ethical extensionism applied to all living beings because "there is a non-zero probability of sentience and consciousness" and that "we cannot justify excluding beings from consideration on the basis of uncertainty of their sentience".
+Kai Chan advocates an environmental ethic, a form of ethical extensionism applied to all living beings.
+He cites "a non-zero probability of sentience and consciousness" and argues that "we cannot justify excluding beings from consideration on the basis of uncertainty of their sentience".

 Ethics of artificial intelligence

-Nick Bostrom and Eliezer Yudkowsky argue that if an artificial intelligence is sentient, then it is wrong to inflict it unnecessary pain, in the same way that it is wrong to inflict pain on an animal, unless there are "sufficiently strong morally overriding reasons to do so".
-They also advocate for the "Principle of Substrate Non-Discrimination", which asserts: "If two beings have the same functionality and the same conscious experience, and differ only in the substrate of their implementation, then they have the same moral status."
+Nick Bostrom and Eliezer Yudkowsky argue that if an artificial intelligence is sentient, then it is wrong to inflict unnecessary pain on it, as it is wrong to inflict pain on an animal, unless there are "sufficiently strong morally overriding reasons to do so".
+They also propose the "Principle of Substrate Non-Discrimination", which states: "If two beings have the same functionality and the same conscious experience, and differ only in the substrate of their implementation, then they have the same moral status."

-Soenke Ziesche and Roman Yampolskiy coined the term "AI welfare" and outlined the new field of AI welfare science, which is derived from animal welfare science.